IntentArchitect/Docs/articles/application-development/modelling/services-designer/modeling-services/modeling-services.md

 The Services Designer in Intent Architect is a powerful tool that allows developers to model "Application Services" for their applications.
 This module's primary focus is to define how your application can be interacted with at the service level, effectively allowing for the creation of internal services and publicly exposed endpoints.

-## What is an Application Services
+## What is an Application Service?

 An application service is a layer in the architecture of an application that serves as the intermediary between the domain layer (or business logic) and the presentation layer (such as a user interface or API).
 It typically contains high-level orchestration logic for use cases or business processes, delegating detailed domain logic to the domain layer.

 ### Key Characteristics of an Application Service

-- **Coordinates Use Cases**, it encapsulates a specific use case or application workflow, such as "Register a user" or "Place an order."
+- **Coordinates Use Cases**: Encapsulates a specific use case or application workflow, such as "Register a user" or "Place an order."
-- **Delegates Domain Logic**, it delegates core business logic to domain entities or domain services rather than implementing it directly.
+- **Delegates Domain Logic**: Delegates core business logic to domain entities or domain services rather than implementing it directly.
-- **Handles Input/Output**, It processes input from the presentation layer (e.g., HTTP requests) and returns output to it (e.g., HTTP responses or data transfer objects).
+- **Handles Input/Output**: Processes input from the presentation layer (e.g., HTTP requests) and returns output to it (e.g., HTTP responses or data transfer objects).
-- **Transaction Management**, It often controls transaction boundaries (e.g., starting, committing, or rolling back database transactions).
+- **Transaction Management**: Controls transaction boundaries (e.g., starting, committing, or rolling back database transactions).
-- **Keeps Layers Separate**, It ensures that the presentation layer doesn't interact directly with the domain layer, maintaining separation of concerns.
+- **Keeps Layers Separate**: Ensures that the presentation layer doesn't interact directly with the domain layer, maintaining separation of concerns.
-- **Interaction with Infrastructure**,  It can use repositories, mappers, or other infrastructure components to fetch or persist data.
+- **Interacts with Infrastructure**: Uses repositories, mappers, or other infrastructure components to fetch or persist data.

 ## Different Service Modeling Paradigms

 Intent Architect empowers you to model your application services using two distinct paradigms: CQRS (Command Query Responsibility Segregation) and Traditional Services.
 This flexibility allows you to tailor your service design to match your system's architectural requirements.
-Whether you need the separation of read and write logic for scalability and clarity, or prefer a unified traditional approach, Intent Architect helps you efficiently structure your services, ensuring maintainable and scalable solutions.
+Whether you need the separation of read and write logic for scalability and clarity or prefer a unified traditional approach, Intent Architect helps you efficiently structure your services, ensuring maintainable and scalable solutions.

-High-Level Overview of the Two Paradigms:

 ### CQRS Paradigm